-Policies and procedural documents relating to all licensable activities, including the establishment's Quality Manual, standard operating procedures, risk assessments and those pertaining to traceability systems were reviewed.
-Documents detailing the plans for adverse events, incident management, governance meetings and audits were also reviewed.
+Policies and procedural documents relating to all licensable activities including overarching policies, standard operating procedures and risk assessments were assessed.
+Documents detailing the plans for staff training, incident management, governance meetings and audits were reviewed.
+The establishments tracking systems were also assessed.